Local provider auth (btca-server)

 %APPDATA%/opencode/auth.json

-opencode(API key)openrouter(API key)openai(OAuth, no API keys)github-copilot(OAuth device flow)openai-compat(optional API key)anthropic(API key)google(API key or OAuth)
+opencode(API key)openrouter(API key)openai(OAuth, no API keys)github-copilot(OAuth device flow)openai-compat(optional API key)anthropic(API key)google(API key or OAuth)minimax(API key)

 Connect or disconnect